top of page

 Habitat For All Garden is open.
 Get your garden questions answered, see some season extension options, and taste some carrot varieties and maybe late-season tomatoes.

-Timed Workshops
+Timed workshops

-2:00-3:00 Kraut and Kraut-chi Class - creative ferments made with various vegetables and fruits from the September harvest season.
+1:45-2:45 Kraut and Kraut-chi Class - creative ferments made with various vegetables and fruits from the September harvest season.
 Learn the basics and how to incorporate interesting and favorite flavors making ferments that jazz up every dish in your life, with Anna Sysko and Mattie Rose Templeton.
 Attendees will help make the ferments and can take some home!
 Limit 12 participants, but all can watch!
 Bring 2 16oz canning jars.
+Tent 1

 To reduce food waste, registration is required for this free event.